fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The `each_with_object` iterates through each key-value pair in our hash object, and will pass these keys and values to the `(key, value)` parameter.
 We will use multiple assignment to assign these different values to different local block variables.

 On `line 2`, we initialise a local block variable, `hash` and pass in the empty hash object from the block parameter `hash`.
-We also initialise two local block variables, `key` and `value` and assign them the key and value objects from the block parameter `(key, value)`, using multiple assignment.
+We assign the two local block variables, `key` and `value` to the key and value objects passed from the block respectively, using multiple assignment.

 We then populate the empty hash object with a new key value pair on each iteration, where the keys of the empty hash are the string object values from the calling hash object, and the values are the symbol objects.
 This is a destructive operation, which mutates our initial empty hash object.